mynute-app/mynute-next/.github/ISSUE_TEMPLATE/improvement_suggestion.md

+---
-name: Improvement request
+name: Improvement Suggestion
 about: Propose an improvement or optimization for an existing feature or process
 labels: Improvement
 ---

-# 🧩 Improvement Request
+# 🧩 Improvement Suggestion

 ## **Description**
 [Provide a clear and concise description of the improvement you propose.]